-We provide a progressive education system, similar in ethos to Steiner and Montessori schools but offering the Middle Years Programme of the International Baccalaureate (IB).
+We provide a progressive education system, similar in ethos to Steiner and Montessori schools but offering the Middle Years Programme of the International Baccalaureate (IB) as well as IGCSE assessment.
 You can find out more about it here www.ibo.org/programmes/middle-years-programme.

 We have also taken the recent decision to offer the option of the International General Certificate of Secondary Education (IGCSE) qualifications at Years 10 and 11.